barry-ha/Griduino/docs/ASSEMBLY.md

 You don't need to clip off the long ends; there is ample room inside the case.

 It's a good idea to test the Feather once again with the Blinky program.

+If the Feather's LED doesn't blink as expected, don't panic; sometimes the computer acquires the Feather M4 as an external drive identified as CIRCUIT.PY or FEATHERBOOT.
+Check the computer's list of drives to see if that's the case.
+Unplug and reconnect the Feather several times until it blinks its light.

-<h3>Step 9: U5 Ultimate GPS</h3>
+<h3>Step 10: U5 Ultimate GPS</h3>

 The "Ultimate GPS" package shipped from Adafruit comes with a header strip and a battery holder.